Jason-Bloomer/DU-Lua-Scripts/Nuclear Universe/readme.md

 	<li>The Nuke Modules, whose job is to generate crippling lag</li>
 </ul>

 There are two Nuke Modules provided which cause lag by utilizing different methods.
 Load Recursion causes lag by recursively loading a string, which when loaded, causes itself to be loaded (into infinity).
 Timer Recursion causes lag by recursively creating timers and consuming exponential amounts of memory.
+As of the time of posting, it doesn't matter which one you use - Your FPS will drop to single digits instantly upon activation, and the effects worsen exponentially the longer the script stays active.

 For more detailed information about the link structure and order, see the included diagram in this directory.
 You can link up to ten (10) Nuke Modules to a single Main Module, though two is more than sufficient.